yousifj129/NeuralNetworkCreator/README.md

 - Improve error handling and user feedback
 - Add unit tests and documentation

-## License

-This project is licensed under the GNU License.
-See the LICENSE file for details.

 ## Acknowledgments

 This GUI application uses TensorFlow, Keras, and PySide6.